Melanocharitidae

 The Melanocharitidae, the berrypeckers and longbills, is a small bird family restricted to the forests of New Guinea.
-The family contains eleven species in four (sometimes three) genera.
+The family contains twelve species in three genera.
 They are small songbirds with generally dull plumage but a range of body shapes.

 Taxonomy and systematics

 The identification of the family Melanocharitidae was not known or suspected until the work of Sibley and Ahlquist on the taxonomy of birds using DNA–DNA hybridization The genera had been instead placed with other families.
 The two genera of berrypecker had been placed inside the flowerpecker family Dicaeidae, and the longbills were once considered to be honeyeaters (which they closely resemble).
 Sibley and Ahlquist placed the berrypeckers and longbill family close to the painted berrypeckers (Paramythiidae), sunbirds and flowerpeckers, but a 2002 study found them closer to the satinbirds (Cnemophilidae, a recent split from the birds-of-paradise).

-It comprises ten species in four genera, the Melanocharis berrypeckers and the longbills in the genera Toxorhamphus and Oedistoma.
-The two longbill genera are sometimes incorrectly lumped into the same genus, Toxorhamphus, in spite of Oedistoma being erected forty years prior to Toxorhamphus (a violation of the taxonomic principal of priority).
+It comprises twelve species in three genera: the berrypeckers in Melanocharis, and the longbills in the two genera Toxorhamphus and Oedistoma.
+The two longbill genera are sometimes incorrectly lumped into the same genus, Toxorhamphus, in spite of Oedistoma being erected forty years prior to Toxorhamphus, which is a violation of the taxonomic principal of priority.
 There are both molecular and morphological reasons to keep the two genera separate, however.
 A 1993 study of the longbills, berrypeckers and some other aberrant honeyeaters found that the spectacled longbill was more closely related to the berrypeckers than the two longbills in the genus Toxorhamphus.
 There are also some morphological differences in the shape of the tarsus.
 The two species in Oedistoma, however, may not be closely related and more research is needed.
-The spotted berrypecker is placed in its own genus Rhamphocharis, while some treatments lump it with the Melanocharis berrypeckers it is anatomically and behaviourally distinct.
+The spotted berrypecker was previously in its own genus Rhamphocharis, while some treatments placed it in the Melanocharis berrypeckers.
+However, a molecular genetic study published in 2021 found the spotted berrypecker to be embedded in Melanocharis.
+Also in 2021, the thick-billed berrypecker, formerly considered conspecific with the spotted berrypecker (both the spotted berrypecker and the thick-billed berrypecker were grouped under the common name "spotted berrypecker", but with the scientific names Rhamphocaris piperata and Rhamphocharis crassirostris, respectively) was split as a distinct species by the International Ornithologists' Union.
+Following this, the genus Rhamphocharis was fully subsumed into Melanocharis.

-There is some confusion with the common names, as there are three other berrypecker species in the tiny family Paramythiidae, once considered to be close to the flowerpeckers as well; members of several African genera—notably species in the Old World warbler genus Macrosphenus—are also known as longbills.
+There is some confusion with the common name of "berrypeckers", as there are three other berrypecker species in the small family Paramythiidae, once considered to be close to the flowerpeckers as well.
+Additionally, members of several African genera—notably species in the Old World warbler genus Macrosphenus—are also known as longbills, but are not related to the longbills of Melanocharitidae.